filamentphp/filament/packages/app/docs/03-resources/01-getting-started.md

 Your new resource class lives in `CustomerResource.php`.

-The classes in the `Pages` directory are used to customize the pages in the admin panel that interact with your resource.
+The classes in the `Pages` directory are used to customize the pages in the app that interact with your resource.
 They're all full-page [Livewire](https://laravel-livewire.com) components that you can customize in any way you wish.

 > Have you created a resource, but it's not appearing in the navigation menu?
 If you have a [model policy](#authorization), make sure you return `true` from the `viewAny()` method.